DCMLab/standards/docs/source/onboarding.rst

 We have painstakingly adjusted these tarifs and believe they are fair: while harmonic contents per measure vary, payments tend to even out over several commissions.

 The remuneration for each task is logged alongside the title of the respective work package once finalized.
-Whenever an annotator decides to invoice one or several commissions, they can generate an automatic report and attach it to the invoice.
+Once decided to invoice one or several commissions, an annotator can generate an automatic report and attach it to the invoice.
 Payments usually arrive less than three weeks after sending an invoice.